Ready To Get Started With Physical Therapy Near Santa Paula?

 Apraxia: difficulty sequencing the sounds in syllables and words.

-Voice: vocal production characterized by inappropriate pitch, quality, or loudness
+Voice: vocal production characterized by differences in pitch, quality, or loudness

 Speech Sound Disorders: difficulties with articulation (making sounds) and phonological processes (sound patterns).